delawaremathguy/ShoppingList14/README.md

 * An [earlier version of this project](https://github.com/delawaremathguy/ShoppingList) is available that works with XCode 11.7/iOS 13.7.
 If you have not yet made the move to XCode 12.2 and iOS 14.2, you should use this earlier project instead.

-Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note or Post an Issue to tell me I am doing this all wrong.
+Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-Here are recent updates either of importance (e.g., *bug fixes* or *UI changes*) or of possible coding interest (e.g., *code consolidation or reorganization*).

-### Most Recent Update of 6 May, 2021
+### Most Recent Update of 19 July, 2021

-* Updated my concept of a strategy of implementing "confirmation alerts" to be more generic and protocol-based, which gives you the luxury of defining how an alert will work all in one place, without having to describe your alert data, messages, and actions as enum cases within a fixed structure. (*Thanks to Sean Allen for steering me toward my implementation, although some testing is still needed!*)
-* Removed use of `processPendingChanges()` and instead I now use a simple `try? context?.save()` call.
-* `EditableLocationData` modified to have a `Color` component, rather than individual RGBA values.
-* (*19 Apr*) Rescinded UUID-based strategy of 18 April for unhighlighting lists, which was crashing the app in one view.  *I will continue to research the issue*.
-* (*19 Apr*) Fixed title display in Purchased Items tab when searching.
-* (*19 Apr*) Added navigation title to Preferences screen.
-* (*18 Apr*) Implemented a simple UUID-based strategy for lists so highlighting is no longer left in place after having tapped on a NavigationLink.
-* (*18 Apr*) More use of `List` when appropriate (and less use of `Form`).
-* (*18 Apr*) Slight reorganization of HomeView.swift as to how individual tabs in the TabView are enclosed in a NavigationView (*this seems to matter to SwiftUI in ways I do not fully understand*).
+* When the AddOrModifyLocation view appears for an existing location, you can now add a new item directly to its list of associated items.
+When the AddOrModifyItemView appears to add the new item, the item's location will default to the existing location.  *Some testing may still be required*.

 For earlier, more detailed changes that could possibly be of interest, please consult the **Changelog** at the end of this document.